skittles1/Meridian59/README.md

 Third-Party Code
 --------------
-Meridian uses zlib and libarchive.  zlib was installed from binaries. libarchive was built from source, with the following cmake environment variables set to use zlib:

-* `ZLIB_INCLUDE_DIR` points to the include directory
-* `ZLIB_LIBRARY` points to lib/zdll.lib
+Meridian uses the third party libraries zlib, libarchive, libpng and jansson.
+Each of these is built from source which is included in the appropriately-named directories (libzlib, libarchive, libpng and libjansson).

 Contact Information
 --------------